-In 2024, the Company set out to continue obtain approval of the application for the exploitation (mining) licence for IBW for which on July 31 2024, the documentation required to obtain the Unified Environmental Authorisation (AAU) for the IBW project was submitted and meetings with the officials are already taking place.
-The AAU documents will soon be on public exhibition period.
+In 2024, the Company set out to continue obtain approval of the application for the exploitation (mining) licence for IBW.
+The documentation required to obtain the Unified Environmental Authorisation (AAU) for the IBW project was submitted on July 31 2024, and meetings with the officials are already taking place.
+The AAU documents are expected to be posted for the public comment period in the coming quarter.
 Final approval of the application is expected in 2025.

-The Company recognized that the absence of metallurgical data in its 2023 NI 43-101 compliant MRE for the IBW Project represented a significant gap in our understanding of the two deposits that comprise the resource-La Romanera and La Infanta-and sought to remedy this in 2024.
-The Company appointed Jorge A. Blanco Avilés as Director of Metallurgy, who has over 25 years experience not only in his profession but working directly within the Iberian Pyrite Belt.
-Since his appointment the Company has successfully demonstrated strong recoveries for the IBW Project mineralization and seeks to build on these results going forward.
+The Company appointed Jorge A. Blanco Avilés who has over 25 years experience not only in his profession but working directly within the Iberian Pyrite Belt as Director of Metallurgy.
+Since his appointment, the Company has successfully demonstrated strong recoveries for the IBW Project mineralization and seeks to build on these results going forward.

-Drilling on the IBW Project continued in 2024, most significantly on El Cura deposit, which was not included in the 2023 MRE.
-Since Q3-2023, the Company has completed over 3,000 meters drilling on the El Cura deposit.
-As the Company looks towards updating its MRE, it fully anticipates that El Cura will be added to the already existing resources for the Project.
+Drilling on the IBW Project continued in 2024, primarily on El Cura deposit which continues to expand based on ongoing drill results.
+Since Q3-2023, the Company has completed over 70 drill holes at El Cura deposit.

-Emerita has been pursuing legal remedies since 2015 with respect to the awarding of the Aznalcollar tender and a court date for the criminal proceedings is scheduled to commence on March 3, 2025.
+Emerita has been pursuing legal remedies since 2015 with respect to the awarding of the Aznalcollar tender and a court date for the criminal proceedings commenced on March 3, 2025 and were concluded on July 15, 2025.
 The importance of these proceedings is detailed later in this section as it may represent a material event in the Company's future, however this is not a certainty.